 Six unique voices.
 Six top-notch instrumentalists.
 Three different countries.
 Featuring a half dozen musicians from both sides of the Atlantic, King Calaway is proof that there’s strength in numbers.

-Before coming together in 2018, bandmates Caleb Miller, Chris Deaton, Simon Dumas, Jordan Harvey, Chad Michael Jervis, and Austin Luther all pursued their own solo careers, racking up a long list of milestones — including American Idol golden tickets, CMA Awards performances, international tours, session gigs, and BBC TV appearances — along the way.
+Before coming together in 2018, bandmates Caleb Miller, Chris Deaton, Simon Dumas, Jordan Harvey, Chad Michael Jervis, and Austin Luther all pursued their own solo careers, gigging across the US, the UK, and the world, all the while honing their art and expanding their musical horizons.
 They could all sing.
 They could all play.
-And one by one, they all found their way to Nashville, drawn to the city by its rich, diverse music scene.
+And eventually they all found their way to Nashville, drawn to the city by its rich, diverse music scene.

 That diversity reaches a new peak with King Calaway.
 A multi-national supergroup of harmony-singing, instrument-playing musicians, the band makes anthemic country music for the modern world.
-Songs like “World For Two” show the full range of their sound, mixing groove, grit and rootsy stomp in equal doses.
-In an age when music fans listen to everything, filling their playlists with songs from every corner of the musical spectrum, King Calaway is something new and fresh: a band that both embraces its country roots and reaches far beyond them.
+Songs like “No Matter What” show the full range of their sound, mixing groove, grit and rootsy stomp in equal doses.
+In an age when music fans listen to everything, filling their playlists with songs from every corner of the musical spectrum, King Calaway is something new and fresh: a band that both embraces country’s roots and reaches far beyond them.

 There’s no lead singer here.
 No singular star.
 Instead, Jordan, Chad and Simon all share frontman duties, backed by thick, multi-part harmonies from Chris, Caleb and Austin.
-The result is a layered vocal sound that nods to the band’s influences, including the Eagles, Keith Urban, and Ed Sheeran.
-And just like the Eagles, every member of King Calaway is also an adept, well-rounded musician, from the guitar-playing Caleb — who became a professional studio musician at 13 years old — to Austin, a highly trained bassist who toured the world with multiple acts before joining King Calaway.
+The result is a layered vocal sound that nods to the band’s wide-reaching influences, including great bands such as the Eagles, country superstars like Rascal Flatts, and trendsetting currents such as Billie Eilish and the Jonas Brothers.
+In the tradition of the Eagles, every member of King Calaway is also an adept, well-rounded musician, from the guitar-playing Caleb — who became a professional studio musician at 13 years old — to Austin, a highly trained bassist who toured the world with multiple headlining acts before joining King Calaway.
 Simon first earned an audience at home in Gibraltar, with his expressive piano playing and pop-oriented songwriting, while Jordan — a Scottish multi-instrumentalist who played drums before becoming one of King Calaway’s main vocalists — played packed shows in London, Edinburgh, and beyond.
-And then there’s Chad, a lifelong vocalist whose past includes theater productions and cross-country gigs, as well as Chris, who played drums for performances on the CMA Awards with artists such as Steven Tyler and Jennifer Nettles before keeping time for King Calaway.
+Chad is a lifelong vocalist whose past includes theater productions and cross-country gigs, while Chris has played drums for television performances with artists such as Steven Tyler and Jennifer Nettles, as well as pursued his own band projects, before keeping time for King Calaway.

-Hailing from across the globe — from the small towns of the American Midwest to the southern tip of Spain; from the Atlantic seaboard to the Central Belt of Scotland — King Calaway brings a worldly perspective to a genre that’s previously been distinctly American.
+Hailing from across the globe — from the small towns of the American Midwest to the southernmost tip of Europe; from the Atlantic seaboard to the Central Belt of Scotland — King Calaway brings a worldly perspective.
 They’re country stars for a new generation, singing songs that erase the boundaries between genres and countries.
-And if their lyrics avoid some of the genre’s more clichéd calling cards — from truck tributes to alcohol-soaked party songs to short-sighted comments about women — then that’s sort of the whole point.
-After all, these young men aren’t looking to repeat the sounds of their youth.
 They aren’t looking to blend into the crowd.
 They’re not even looking to fit in.
 They’re in the business of standing out…and King Calaway stands tall.